 Which new technologies are revolutionising the events industry?
 Conference delegates heard the latest ideas and tips.

-Hosted by NFS Technology Group and Londonlaunch, the event brought together guest speakers from across the hospitality technology industry to give their views – and outline their vision.
+Hosted by NFS Technology and Londonlaunch, the event brought together guest speakers from across the hospitality technology industry to give their views – and outline their vision.

 1) The vast increase in search tools and online reviews